 BUSI 4385.
 Seminar in General Business.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 A study of selected topics dealing with problems or unique needs of business.
 May be repeated for credit as topics vary.
 Prerequisite: Approval of Instructor and Department Head.

 BUSI 4389.
 Global Business Practices.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 The study of basic international business concepts, cultural literacy, and discipline specific content are then applied to practical experiences and activities related to the foreign country visited.
 A required study abroad at the student's expense is required.
 Student may complete a maximum of six hours of COBA sponsored study abroad toward degree completion.
 Field assignment fee of $50.

-A capstone course designed for students to synthesize the knowledge, skills, and attitude learned throughout the undergraduate applied degree.
+A capstone course designed for students to synthesize the knowledge, skills, and attitude learned throughout the undergraduate applied business degree.
 Students will demonstrate their ability to articulate career pathways, contribute to the organizational structure of business/industry or other institutions, and examine strategies needed to make difficult decisions.
 Work may include individual/group research and critical reviews of existing bodies of knowledge.
-Prerequisites: Restricted to student pursuing the Bachelor of Science in Applied Science degree and in their final semester(s).